qwerty12/warum/README.md

 ## Acknowledgments

 * Much of the netfilter packet handling code comes from zapret's nfqws
-* boltd's hack for having more control over DBus properties from `gdbus-codegen`'s generated code was nicer than my original one
+* boltd's hack (now removed from its code) for having more control over DBus properties from `gdbus-codegen`'s generated code was nicer than my original one
 * The iptables rule is, as best as I could manage, a straight conversion of the pertinent GoodbyeDPI WinDivert filter.
 I tried to make it as efficient as possible, striving to ensure only the most relevant packets are sent into userspace